Beetroot And Figs Bites. These little sticky, gooey bites are a sweet treat for your toddlers.

 So I came up with these little beetroots and Fig bites.
 I have cooked beetroot and dried figs together into a sticky mixture and then rolled them into little toddler bite size balls.
 I flavored these balls with some cardamom powder.
-They turned out into a yummy finger food for my daughter and took care to my sweet tooth as well.
+They turned out into a yummy finger food for my daughter and took care of my sweet tooth as well.

 Due to its red color, babies and toddler are attracted towards them.
-And their sweet taste, makes it acceptable to little ones.
+And their sweet taste makes it acceptable to little ones.
 They can be introduced to babies at 8 months of age.
 I started giving my daughter beetroots at the end of 7 months.

 While shopping for dried figs, pick packets which are unbroken.
 Look for any mold or sour smell.
 At times commercially grown figs at times can be treated with sulfites to extend their shelf life.
 To avoid babies and toddlers getting sulfites in their system, it’s better to go for organic dried figs.

 So, make these for your little valentines with an added sprinkle of love.
 Happy Valentines Day to you all.

-- 1½ cup beetroot (shredded)
+- 1 1/2 cup Beetroot (shredded)

-- 1 tablespoon sugar
+- 1 tbsp Sugar

-- In a non-stick pan, add the unsalted butter and heat till it melts.
+In a non-stick pan, add the unsalted butter and heat till it melts.

-- As the butter melts, add shredded beetroot, dried figs, and oats.
+As the butter melts, add shredded beetroot, dried figs, and oats.
 Mix it well.

-- Let it cook for 10 to 15 minutes.
+Let it cook for 10 to 15 minutes.
 By this time, beetroots should be half cooked.
 At this stage, add milk.

-- After this, the mixture forms a sticky ball, switch off the heat and let it cool in a refrigerator.
+After this, the mixture forms a sticky ball, switch off the heat and let it cool in a refrigerator.

-- Once it's cooled completely, roll this mixture into toddler bite sized balls.
+Once it's cooled completely, roll this mixture into toddler bite-sized balls.

-Give it a stir every now and then while making this recipe.
+- Give it a stir every now and then while making this recipe.

-Keep these little bites refrigerated in an airtight container.
+- Keep these little bites refrigerated in an airtight container.
 They can stay well for up to a week.

 Talk to your baby’s Pediatrician before starting any new food.

-© 2014-2016 EasyBabyMeals.
+© EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.